jamesplease/redux-resource/docs/guides/state-structure.md

 such as `"createBook"`.
 Resourceful Redux associates the following data about the request with your named request:

-1. the status (pending, failed, and so on) of the request
+1. the lifecycle status (pending, failed, and so on) of the request
 1. which resources were returned by the request

 The primary use case for named requests is to track statuses in your